 Regular Seminar Steven Simon (Oxford)

-Abstract: In two dimensional topologically ordered matter, processes depend on gross topology rather than detailed geometry.
+In two dimensional topological phases of matter, processes depend on gross topology rather than detailed geometry.
 Thinking in 2+1 dimensions, particle world lines can be interpreted as knots or links, and the amplitude for certain processes becomes a topological invariant of that link.
-While sounding rather exotic, we believe that such phases of matter not only exist, but have actually been observed in quantum Hall experiments, and could provide a route to building a quantum computer.
-Possibilities have also been proposed for creating similar physics in systems ranging from superfluid helium to topological superconductors to semiconductor-superconductor junctions to quantum wires to spin systems to graphene to cold atoms.
-Please contact jung-wook(dot)kim(at)qmul(dot)ac(dot)uk for the zoom link.
+While sounding rather exotic, we believe that such phases of matter not only exist, but have actually been observed in quantum Hall experiments, and could provide a uniquely practical route to building a quantum computer.
+Possibilities have also been proposed for creating similar physics in systems ranging from superfluid helium to strontium ruthenate to semiconductor-superconductor junctions to quantum wires to spin systems to graphene to cold atoms.